1601-mma2013/SLEEPING-POD/README.md

 1. Users

 2. potential users
+  *student and staff of university

 3. (user’s) behaviors
+  *making self comfortable to the sleeping pod

 4. (user’s) attitudes
+  *keeping the sleeping cleen for other user

 5. (user’s) aptitudes
-	- users’s ability to learn something quickly and do it well
+  *users’s ability to learn something quickly and do it well

 6. (user’s) motivations

 7. (user’s) environments
+  *quiet and comfy

 8. (user’s) tools

 9. (user’s) challenges
+  *limited pod for the student

 ## 2. Modeling
 ### a.
 Personas